-I’m that head-in-the-clouds person who’s analytical, always trying to visualize the future.
+I’m that head-in-the-clouds person who’s overly analytical, always trying to visualize the future.
 I’ll often wonder, “what might I regret when I’m older?”
-With early retirement, I can opt out of any regrets over working too much and the consequences that brings.
+With early retirement, I can avoid regrets over working too much and the consequences that brings.

 We get one, short crack at this life.
 Financial Freedom and Early Retirement are synonymous.
-Yes, I intend to “work” after cubicle life is over, but it’ll be work that I enjoy, at the frequency of my choosing.
+I intend to work after my cubicle life is over, but it’ll be work that I enjoy, at the frequency of my choosing.

 From average spender to frugal philosopher